WebDevJack/Code-Examples-Snippets/README.md

 ## Hello There!

-This GitHub Repo has been created for the purpose of displaying examples of JS, PHP and CSS I have written for future projects and for reference.
+This GitHub Repo has been created for the purpose of displaying examples of stuff I have written for reference.

 ```
-This Repo will be updated at regular intervals.
+This Repo might be updated at regular intervals, prob not though lets be real :)
 ```
 examples include;